proximocoal/Pillagers/info/Rules.md

 if tile abandoned 50% chance of success.
 No pillage on desolate

 Trade
-if pillager on village tile after defence gain 1 food and 1 gold and 1 hate if pillager on town tile after defence gain 2 food and 2 gold and 2 hate No trade on abandoned or desolate
+if pillager on village tile after defence gain 1 food and 1 gold and lose 1 fear if pillager on town tile after defence gain 2 food and 1 gold and lose 1 fear No trade on abandoned or desolate

 events